t-affeldt/minetest_moon_phase/README.md

 This mod has no hard dependencies whatsoever, so you can use it as you will.
 If you are also using *climate_api* then it will use the included skybox registration instead of overriding the player configuration.
 Thus, moon_phases will will be compatible with your weather packs.

+## Changes in v2.0
+- New classic moon textures!
+- Skybox changes.
+The sky will brighten up during a full moon and turn dark during a new moon.
+- Less stored data: Moon cycle now used Minetest's ``get_day_count()`` and only stores a date offset when changed via commands.
+- Climate API integration.
+Use moon phases with your favorite weather mod

 ## Commands
 This mod comes with two commands to print or change the current moon phase.
 - Use ``/moonphase`` to view the currently active phase.